-- 1.6.1 Particular attention will be made to the type of materials to be stored and the type of machinery needed to move them, ensuring that sufficient protection measures in accordance with this method statement and space are provided to prevent damage to the trees to remain.
-The details outlined in 1.4 above will be adhered to. - 1.6.2 At no point will materials be allowed to be stored in the RPA without the appropriate measures being taken to ensure this does not have a detrimental impact on the trees.
+1.6.1 Particular attention will be made to the type of materials to be stored and the type of machinery needed to move them, ensuring that sufficient protection measures in accordance with this method statement and space are provided to prevent damage to the trees to remain.
+The details outlined in 1.4 above will be adhered to.

+1.6.2 At no point will materials be allowed to be stored in the RPA.
 This will be strictly policed by the site manager.